nomorealex/ProgramacaoWEBTP/README.md

 --> Change the name of database in appsetting.json if you want

 # Migrations procedures (for database sync):
---> Delete the migrations except(00000000000000_CreateIdentitySchema.cs and ApplicationDbContextModelSnapshot.cs)
+--> Delete the migrations

+IMPORTANT!: DON'T DELETE: 00000000000000_CreateIdentitySchema.cs and ApplicationDbContextModelSnapshot.cs

 --> Then with Nuget > Add-Migration "name" > Update-Database